The Murrumburrah Courthouse building on the corner of Vernon and Albury Streets, Murrumburrah, was constructed in or around 1879-1880.

-Murrumburrah is a town adjoining the township of Harden, to the extent that, as a visitor, you really don’t know when you leave one and enter the other.
-They are often referred to as “twin towns” and serve a large and diverse agricultural community.
-Both are on the south west slopes of New South Wales, see a location map below.
+Murrumburrah is a town adjoining the township of Harden.
+As a visitor you really don’t know when you leave one and enter the other.
+Not surprisingly they are often referred to as “twin towns”.
+Serving a large and diverse agricultural community they are located on the south west slopes of New South Wales, see location map below.

 While the Murrumburrah Courthouse is no longer operating as a local court, the building is still in active use by the Harden Murrumburrah Arts Council.
 Local Courts are not far away in Young, Cootamundra and Yass.

 In the 1860s there was rapid expansion in many regional areas of New South Wales due to the discovery of gold.
 Many were attracted to the mining sites in search of a quick fortune.
 With the increase in population came demand for services as well as the need to maintain law and order, and of course, a place in which to administer the law.

 Murrumburrah watch house

 In 1861 the Colonial Architect’s Department had a number of works in progress in the interior.
 These were mostly gaols and courthouses.
 However for Murrumburrah,the first step was calling tenders for the erection of a watch house.1